A mobile app prototype aimed at helping college students better organize their lives.

 Stakeholder meetings are an opportunity for the design team to get more information from decision makers.
 These meetings are done after the team has completed research into the context of the company's agenda.

 Since there were no stakeholders on this project, there were no stakeholder interviews.
 Just as I did with the kickoff meeting, I used statements from a Kickoff Meeting Worksheet completed in class to imagine what stakeholder meetings might be like.
+I used assumption statements from the Kickoff Meeting Worksheet to elaborate on what I thought stakeholders might want.
+The full Kickoff Meeting Worksheet can be viewed over on Miro.

 I imagined stakeholder elaborating on their goals for this project.
 From these hypothetical meetings, I surmised that a range of stakeholders wanted to target incoming students but aim for wider applicability.
 Furthermore, Opus should be a “constant companion” in students' lives and be interoperable with data from schools and popular platforms (i.e., Google, Apple).